 I didn’t realize this until I was already in Tohmajärvi and ended up missing it since I didn’t want to cycle the 11km there and back.
 It is on the way though, so it’s easy to incorporate into your cycling route without adding additional distance – if you plan it right!

 There’s also a wooden church in Värtsila that I cycled past, but didn’t go inside.

-It’s also interesting to get locals to tell you the history, but proceed with caution, as it’s a sensitive subject for some.
-A large part of Karelia, the region in which Värtsilä is located in, was ceded to the Soviet Union.
+It’s also interesting to get locals to tell you the history but proceed with caution, as it’s a sensitive subject for some.
+A large part of Karelia, the region in which Värtsilä is located, was ceded to the Soviet Union.
 To preserve Finland’s independence after the Winter War and the Continuation War.

 Any Finns living in the ceded territory had to be evacuated into the new borders of Finland, leaving their farms and houses and starting over, albeit with help from the Finnish government.
 Many residents of Värtsilä were impacted and relocated.
 You can read more about it here.